zura3395/discordquests/README.md

 - Quest ID or URL
 - Voice Channel ID
 - User ID
-- Authorization header (hidden input)
+- Authorization header
-- X-Super-Properties header (hidden input)
+- X-Super-Properties header

 You can pre-populate defaults with environment variables using an `.env` file.
 Create a file with the contents in the cloned directory: